Skip to main content

 • check_circle Practice redirected two former billing staff to patient-facing roles improving patient experience scores

-schedule 5 months to full optimization
+schedule 5 months to full tuning

 “When our lead biller quit without notice, it almost broke us financially.
 Outsourcing to MedPrecision meant we would never be vulnerable to that kind of disruption again, and we are collecting more than we ever did in-house.”